Maritime Launch Services: First launch

 The first rocket launch that occurred from Spaceport Nova Scotia was the Goose 3 amateur rocket developed by Arbalest Rocketry, a student group from York University.
 The Goose 3 rocket's first launch attempt occurred on 5 July 2023, but was delayed by one day, due to weather.
-Goose 3 was successful launched on 6 July 2023, but did not pass the Kármán line into space, reaching 13.4 kilometers.
+Goose 3 was successful launched on 6 July 2023, reaching 13.4 kilometers.

 Second launch

 The second rocket launch that occurred from Spaceport Nova Scotia was the Barracuda hypersonic test platform by T-Minus Engineering.
 Two Barracudas were originally scheduled to be launched in October 2025, this was reduced to one Barracuda due to T-Minus Engineering not having completed the second rocket, and the launch was delayed to a 18-24 November 2025 launch window due to a European port strike.
-The Barracuda was successful launched on 20 November 2025, but did not cross the Kármán line.
+The Barracuda was successful launched on 20 November 2025 at 10:54 a.m.
+Eastern time, but did not cross the Kármán line.

+Third launch

+The third rocket launch that occurred from Spaceport Nova Scotia was the Barracuda hypersonic test platform by T-Minus Engineering.
+Two Barracudas were scheduled to be launched in a 8-14 June 2026 window.
+One Barracuda was successful launched on 10 June 2025 at 8:51 a.m.
+Atlantic time, but did not cross the Kármán line.
+The second launch was scrubbed for a later date.